Documentation

 Instances For

-The engine at M = AltMeaning computes the two-dimensional meaning of [FRED]F ate the beans: the O-value is the ordinary interpretation and the A-value is the subject-alternative family — the focus value is computed, not stipulated.
+The engine at M = AltMeaning computes the two-dimensional meaning of [MARY]F cut Bill down to size: the O-value is the ordinary interpretation and the A-value is the subject-alternative family — the focus value is computed, not stipulated.

 O-projection through the engine: mapping oValue over the AltMeaning run recovers the Id run.

-The stipulated fv_subjectFocus of §6 is exactly the engine's computed alternative family, read as proposition sets.
+The stipulated fv_subjectFocus is exactly the engine's computed alternative family, read as proposition sets.

-Connect the model's lexicon to English fragment entries.
-Fragment entries provide morphological and syntactic properties; the bridge verifies that these properties are consistent with the model and that fragment surface forms feed the compositional lexicon.
+Fragment entries provide morphological and syntactic properties; the bridge verifies these are consistent with the model and that fragment surface forms feed the compositional lexicon.

 Mary is a proper name in the English fragment.